Scholarship & Research Assistantship Recipients

 STUDENT SCHOLARSHIP AND RESEARCH AWARDS PROCEDURES

-The Committee solicits and evaluates applications from students and faculty for scholarships and research.
-Applications are considered on two deadlines each year: mid-April and mid-October.
-Because much research and associated travel falls in the summer, generally more funds will be awarded in April than October.
+The Awards Committee solicits and evaluates applications from students for scholarships and research.
+Applications are considered once each year in mid-April.

 Students may receive no more than two awards.
 Requests may not occur on consecutive deadlines.
 All requests are evaluated; the act of submitting a request does not guarantee an award.
 No single criterion governs evaluation, but the Committee will rank proposals in descending order as follows: